liferay/sennajs.com/src/pages/docs/gettingStarted/gettingStarted.md

 ```

 Now your page is already faster!
-By adding `data-senna` and `data-senna-surface`, we are telling the browser to replace just the body on each navigation and keep the rest of the resources instead of completly reloading the page.
+By adding `data-senna` and `data-senna-surface`, we are telling the browser to replace just the body on each navigation and keep the rest of the resources instead of completely reloading the page.

 </article>